liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

+1. quantum mechanics theory suggests a world constantly changing
+1. all men are created equal
+1. I can eat a lot of food without gaining any weight
+1. I did lousy in school; I did poorly in school
+1. you don't deserve to be yelled at
+1. I'll be happy to call you if the situation changes
+1. my knee hurts, but it didn't used to
+1. don't judge a book by its cover
+1. what do you do for a living?
+1. do me the courtesy of closing the door
+1. your behavior does not accord with your principles; your behavior does not align with your principles
+1. I'm adjusting to the new environment
+1. It's worth a shot
+1. Climate change results in a significant reduction in the number of species
+1. I'm looking to build a life in Canada
+1. the bad weather ruined our trip
+1. I'm kind of hard of hearing
+1. I was gonna to work, but I got a phone call
+1. the first time I came here, there were a lot of possibilities out there
+1. I failed to live up to my parents' expectations
+1. my friend turned their back on me
+1. this course is beyond the capability of a second-year pupil
+1. you should walk on the stripes of the crosswalk
+1. I'll sell goods to a large segment of the market
+1. we need to keep ourselves informed about the situation
+1. I'm engaged both mentally and visually
+1. A country struggling with famine has already exhausted its food reserves
+1. what do you mean by 'cohabitation'?
+1. this video could help make you sound more natural like a native English speaker
+1. How long is it going to be before we get there?
+1. CNN should be ashamed of itself for having you working for them
+1. everyone only has one shot, and you've missed yours
+1. I'm in the middle, mom and dad on either side
+1. he simply bears up, does what he has to do
+1. we'd better agree to disagree
+1. What choices are there?
+1. there were four of us
+1. she has an innate ability to dance; she has a natural affinity for music
+1. it's against my principles
+1. the parade quickly grew in size
+1. what's sad is how old we've become
+1. this animal is hard to tame; this subject is not easy to master
+1. I'm fueled by bitterness; bitterness feeds me
+1. It's pretty much even; It's fairly balanced
+1. storms in the U.S. have caused at least $35 billion worth of damage so far this year
+1. hold on to yourself
+1. Can you discuss the role of metadata in an OLAP database system?
+1. What are the differences between a star schema and a constellation schema in an OLAP database?
+1. What are the advantages and disadvantages of using a snowflake schema in an OLAP database?
+1. What are the advantages and disadvantages of using a star schema in an OLAP database?
+1. How many types of schema in an OLAP database?
+1. it's kind of even-steven
+1. move on strongly and hopefully
+1. underway; undergoing
+1. we never have to go back where we were a year ago
+1. the abortion ban was on hold now
+1. constitutional amendments require a 60% threshold instead of a simple majority
+1. allow a certain range of deviation
+1. the company has gone bankrupt
+1. What is the purpose of dimension hierarchies in OLAP systems?
+Provide an example
+1. How do you optimize query performance in an OLAP database?
+1. Describe the process of building an OLAP database model from a relational database
+1. What are the key differences between a relational database and an OLAP database?
+1. What is OLAP (Online Analytical Processing) and how does it differ from OLTP (Online Transaction Processing)?
+1. I was wrong about you
+1. what did I do wrong
+1. Explain the concept of TCP round-trip time (RTT) estimation and its significance in congestion control
+1. What is the Nagle's algorithm in TCP?
+How does it affect the transmission of small packets?
+1. Explain the concept of selective acknowledgment (SACK) in TCP
+1. What is the maximum segment size (MSS) in TCP?
+1. What is the TCP Maximum Segment Lifetime (MSL)?
+1. struct a deal
 1. affect; impact; influence
 1. individual freedom is at the core of democracy
 1. I attach great importance to this relationship; I deeply value this relationship